Meadowfresh/test_pj_one/README.md

 ・requests
 ```

+・Check the code comments to fill in the needed information, eg filename, url, etc
+・Set up the email address to allow usage via apps

 ### Caution
 To prevent the scrapper from being blocked, it is recommened to have a selection of proxy IPs to select from randomly.